 And in case you have yarn leftover, here are a couple of yarn projects for the home you might want to try:

 - An easy & modern yarn heart wreath

 - Yarn created DIY fort for the kids

 - DIY pom pom garland you’ll use everywhere!

 How to finger knit a giant monogram letter

-This is a really fun project for a kids room, nursery of lonely corner of a book shelf.
+This is a really fun project for a kids room, nursery of the lonely corner of a bookshelf.
 Make one large monogram fro the family name, or create a series of letters to spell out a child’s name.
 Such a sweet project idea for creating crafted home decor with a little finger knitting.

-To finger knit a giant monogram for home you will need these materials:
+To finger knit a giant monogram for the home you will need these materials: